chips-act-funding-semiconductor-fabs

 Organizations looking to capitalize on CHIPS Act funding should also be looking to upgrade their construction project delivery capabilities for these multibillion-dollar investments.
 A recent study of global megaprojects—projects with budgets exceeding $1 billion—showed that nearly two out of three megaprojects fail.1 Additionally, the lack of capacity and experience building fabs in the United States exacerbates the challenge, as about 80% of new fab construction occurred outside the United States over the past 10 years.
 The good news is these challenges can be addressed and mitigated if managed proactively.

-Develop and implement a fit-for-purpose governance and assurance framework for delivering megaprojects.
+A fit-for-purpose governance and assurance framework for megaprojects

-Successful project delivery starts with a well-defined approach to project governance, communication, and reporting.
+Successful project delivery starts with a well-defined and targeted approach to project governance, communication, and reporting.
 Megaprojects are inherently complex and require a comprehensive framework for planning, monitoring, and control.
 For company executives and board members, accurate reporting and forecasting is essential for decision-making and, in the case of megaprojects, paramount to performing their fiduciary duty to investors.
-Noted below are actions vital to successful governance and assurance.
+Noted below are actions vital to successful governance and assurance—needed to create long-term advantage in the industry.

-Prepare for the risks associated with building new fabs in the United States, including limited resources in both the supply chain (physical goods) and talent (experienced design team/contractor/specialty contractors/internal company resources)
+Prepare for the risks associated with building new fabs in the United States

 As semiconductor companies increase fab construction in the United States, they should expect to face challenges due to a turbulent supply chain and a labor market with limited capacity and expertise.
 When preparing risk-adjusted budgets, companies should consider these factors: